StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Capture Not Working (Black Screen)

-* Run Streamlabs OBS as Administrator.
+* Delete the capture source, restart Streamlabs OBS as administrator, and re-add source.
     - Right click the shortcut on your desktop and select `Run as Administrator`.
 * Have Streamlabs OBS installed in Program Files (default install location).
     - Some games and Windows Store games, like Sea of Thieves, need this due to given additional permissions.